betterify-in/andromeda-hugo/content/blog/How-to-Analyse-Nifty-50-Shares-and-Pick-the-Best-Shares.md

 ---
 date: "2022-10-31"
-title: "How to Analyse Nifty 50 Shares and Pick-up the Best Shares?"
+title: "How to Analyse Nifty 50 Shares and Pick the Best Shares?"
 image: "images/blog/02.jpg"
 author_info:
   name: "Betterify"